DoSomething/darwin/README.md

 ## How we get work done
 All of our code is open source and on GitHub.
 We work with GH Issues and pull requests.
 Every PR is peer-reviewed.
-We maintain our roadmaps and feature requets in Trello.
+We maintain our roadmaps and feature requests in Trello.

 ### Code review and pull requests